 Dental bonding and composite veneers

 Dental bonding is among the easiest and least expensive of cosmetic dental procedures.
-Unlike porcelain veneers and crowns, which are customized tooth coverings that must be manufactured in a lab, bonding usually can be done in one office visit.
+Unlike porcelain veneers and crowns, which are customised tooth coverings that must be manufactured in a lab, bonding usually can be done in one visit.

 Dental bonding is an option that can be considered:

 - to repair decayed teeth (composite resins are used to fill cavities)